DO YOUR GUMS BLEED WHEN YOU BRUSH? ARE YOU A LITTLE WORRIED?

 - A change in the way your teeth fit together when you bite

-Just like regular servicing your car, regular visits to your dentist are important to maintain good oral health and minimise risk of gum disease.
+Just like regular servicing of your car, regular visits to your dentist are important to maintain good oral health and minimise the risk of gum disease.

-Gingivitis is an early stage of gum disease that occurs when gums become infected from the bacteria in plaque build-up.
+Gingivitis is an early stage of gum disease that occurs when gums become inflamed from the bacteria in plaque build-up.

 It is easily prevented with good oral hygiene, and can be treated without any serious or irreversible damage.

 Periodontal disease is a more serious stage of gum disease that results in irreversible damage.
 The bone that holds the teeth in place is infected and can eventually lead to tooth loss.